-Because time is essential in a Metrobus accident case, it’s important to contact a Washington, DC bus accident lawyer at Regan Zambri Long as soon as possible after the crash to get your claim started right away.
+Because time is essential in a Metrobus accident case, it’s important to contact a bus accident lawyer at Regan Zambri Long as soon as possible after the crash to get your claim started right away.

-If your child was injured while riding a school bus, you may be able to hold the school district liable for a school bus accident, including crashes caused by driver error.
-Poor maintenance, lack of proper training, or hiring negligent drivers are all causes of school bus accidents and are the result of negligence on behalf of the school district.
+If your child was injured while riding a school bus, a school bus accident lawyer may be able to hold the school district liable for a school bus accident, including crashes caused by driver error.
+Poor maintenance, lack of proper training, or hiring negligent drivers are all causes of school bus accidents and result from negligence on behalf of the school district.

 In some cases, the manufacturer may be liable for a bus crash caused by defects in the vehicle components.
 For example, faulty brakes prevent the bus from stopping, causing the driver to hit another car.
-The force of the impact causes you to fall and hit your head on the floor.
-It turns out the braking system had a flaw in the design but the manufacturer of the brakes did not fix the flaw before the coach was manufactured.
-In a case such as this, the manufacturer for producing a faulty product.
+The impact force causes you to fall and hit your head on the floor.
+The braking system had a design flaw, but the brake manufacturer did not fix the flaw before the coach was manufactured.
+In such a case, the manufacturer for producing a faulty product.

 In some cases, another motorist may cause a crash.
 You may be able to collect compensation from that driver’s insurance policy, the motor coach company’s insurance policy, and your own.